dawsonrichey/treehouse_progress/README.md

 # treehouse_progress

+A live demo of this project can be found at http://dawsonsgeek.com/drichey/treehouse_progress/

 # Project Tasks

 Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app